cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 As with all projects, we had delays, so in 2015 we weren't able to homologate at the SwissEurobot competition, although we managed to win a Jury award for best design.

-Last October, [@antoinealb](https://github.com/antoinealb/) and [I](https://github.com/syrianspock/), decided after a trip to ROSCon 2015 in Hamburg[^1] we want to experiment with CAN directly on a computer and leverage all the tools and libraries provided by ROS and SocketCAN in order to build the small robot for Eurobot.
+Last October, [@antoinealb](https://github.com/antoinealb/) and [I](https://github.com/syrianspock/), decided after a trip to ROSCon 2015 in Hamburg[^1], we want to experiment with CAN directly on a computer, and leverage all the tools and libraries provided by ROS and SocketCAN in order to build the small robot for Eurobot.
-It was dubbed **project Goldorak**, and the name stuck so the robot was named **Goldorak**[^2].
+It was dubbed **project Goldorak**, and the name stuck, so the robot was named **Goldorak**[^2].

-This post goes through our journey, the limitations we hit when using [ROS](http://ros.org/) for Eurobot on a microcomputer (the [BeagleBone Black](https://beagleboard.org/black)) and the lessons learned from it.
+This post goes through our journey, the limitations we hit when using [ROS](http://ros.org/) for Eurobot on a microcomputer (the [BeagleBone Black](https://beagleboard.org/black)), and the lessons learned from it.

 ## **ROS meets UAVCAN**